Christmas Traditions Around the World That Connect Us

 Santa is not the only Christmas gift giver in the world.
 In Italy, La Befana is an old woman who rides a broom to deliver stockings full of candies.
 The 13 Yule Lads in Iceland will each visit children over the 13 nights before Christmas.

-In Paraguay, it is Los Tres Reyos Magos (the 3 Kings) who bring gifts.
+In Paraguay, it is Los Tres Reyos Magos (the Three Kings) who bring gifts.
 You might also see Santa Haraboji in South Korea, dressed in traditional robes of green instead of red.

 When to Celebrate Christmas

-Did you know that some people celebrate Christmas for longer than the 24 hours of Christmas day?
-Depending on various religious and secular traditions, Christmas can be celebrated as early as September or November, or going as late as the beginning of January.
+Did you know that some people celebrate Christmas for longer than the 24 hours of Christmas Day?
+Depending on various religious and secular traditions, Christmas can be celebrated as early as September or November, or it can go as late as the beginning of January.

 Before Christmas Day

 Some cultures observe Advent, a period of reflective preparations starting 4 Sundays before Christmas and leading up to Christmas Eve on December 24.
-For those who practice it religiously, Advent represents a time of preparation for the birth of Christ, but also often a preparation for what Christians call Christ’s second coming.
-In Hungary, Advent calendars often contain chocolates or other sweets, and a daily Mass is held every day up to Christmas.
+For those who practice it religiously, Advent represents a time of preparation for the birth of Christ, but also often a preparation for Christ’s Second Coming.
+In Hungary, Advent calendars often contain chocolates or other sweets, and daily Masses are held every day up to Christmas.

 Christingles are a common Christmas tradition during Advent in many parts of the world with large Christian populations.
 Christingles are given to children and are made up of a lit candle placed in the top of an orange with a red ribbon around it, symbolizing Christ, the love of God, and the world.